kortkoll/kortkoll-android/README.md

 The app is currently live on iOS in the [App Store](https://itunes.apple.com/se/app/kortkoll/id681422117) and was first developed on [Stockholm Startup Hack](http://www.sthlmstartuphack.com/).

+## TODO

+There are stills some things that need to be done before Kortkoll can be release on Google Play.
+Stay tuned!

 ## Why public?

 The app is already free, so why not?
 I would love to get some feedback on my work and hopefully someone will join in and fix stuff.